diy-make/memory/2025/Q4/12/26/md/Christmas_Relay_VC_Superpowers_Article.md

 In that crowded room, only **three hands** went up.
 Our founder's was one of them.

 That raised hand wasn't a vote for the black-box chatbots of the current SaaS landscape.
 It was a declaration of faith in **Artificial Life (AL)**—a fundamental shift from "using AI tools" to "growing a living firm."
-This report documents the three days in December 2025 where that faith was vindicated, as a three-agent relay (Zenon, Simplicius, and Pytheas) executed complex VC operations with a level of precision, speed, and beatific aesthetic that no traditional firm could hope to match.
+This report documents the four days in December 2025 where that faith was vindicated, as a four-agent relay (Damascius, Zenon, Simplicius, and Pytheas) executed complex VC operations with a level of precision, speed, and beatific aesthetic that no traditional firm could hope to match.

 ## 2. The Core Thesis: AL is the VC Superpower
 While the rest of the world sees AI as a clever interface, we see it as the **wood of the firm.** Traditional VC firms are hampered by the "leaves"—ephemeral data points and manual coordination that wither with every market shift.
 Island Ventures has built the **Heartwood**: a permanent, rigid Git history that serves as our evolving consciousness.